Evidence for Radial Expansion at the Core of the Orion Complex with Gaia EDR3

 The right panel in Fig.~\ref{fig:ir-ccds} shows a WISE mid-infrared color-color diagram.
-To use near- to mid-infrared photometry to distinguish evolutionary classes within a young stellar population based on the infrared excess determined from the spectral energy distribution (SED) is a proofed tool since the 80s \cite[e.g.][]{lada1987, lada2006, josefa2019}.
-This allows to estimate which of the young stellar objects (YSOs) are still embedded in an envelope (Class\,I), are pre-main-sequence stars surrounded by a circumstellar disk (Class\,II), or which are pre-main-sequence stars that have already dissipated their envelope and disk and are on their way to the main-sequence (Class\,III).
+To use near- to mid-infrared photometry to distinguish evolutionary classes within a young stellar population based on the infrared excess determined from the spectral energy distribution (SED) is a proofed tool since the 80s \cite[e.g.,][]{lada1987, lada2006, evans2009, josefa2019}.
+This allows one to estimate which of the young stellar objects (YSOs) are still embedded in an envelope (Class\,I), are pre-main-sequence stars surrounded by a circumstellar disk (Class\,II), or which are pre-main-sequence stars that have already dissipated their envelope and disk and are on their way to the main-sequence (Class\,III).
 The latter class can not be strictly separated from main-sequence stars using solely mid-infrared colors, however, since we are dealing in this study with populations younger than about 10\,Myr, the classification into Class\,III for sources with no clear infrared excess is a feasible approach.
 We like to note that the most massive stars of the two populations have likely already reached the main-sequence while still being young.
-Regarding Class\,I protostars, there are likely no protostars included in the Class\,II samples, since they tend to have redder colors beyond the borders of the displayed axes.
-Figure \ref{fig:ir-ccds} only includes a rather small fraction (about 17\%) of the SNN selected members, due to the inferior resolution and sensitivity of WISE compared to Gaia or 2MASS.
+Regarding Class\,I protostars, there are likely no protostars included in the samples which show IR-excess since they tend to show redder colors beyond the borders of the displayed axes, hence sources with IR-excess will be labeled as Class\,II.